-- 3 Do one of the following to add a plug-in to the list: - To add settings for a single plug-in, click Add and choose the plug-in from the pop-up menu.
+- 3 Do one of the following to add one or more plug-ins to the - To add settings for a single plug-in, click Add and choose the plug-in from the pop-up menu.

-• To add settings for all plug-ins currently in the Plug-In rack, click Add and choose All Plug-Ins from the pop-up menu.
+- To add settings for all plug-ins currently in the Plug-In rack, click Add and choose All Plug-Ins from the pop-up menu.